 The trick is, when a sundress is age appropriate, you can get away with one for most any situation besides work.
 Weekend brunch, Thursday night happy hour, a farmers market trip, an afternoon at a vineyard, Saturday morning errands – all sundress territory.

 HOW TO WEAR SUNDRESSES AFTER 30: THINK ABOUT LENGTH, FABRIC, DETAILS

 So, how do you make sure a sundress is age appropriate?
 You add length and structure.
 There are no flitty, mid-thigh numbers for me, I’m gravitating towards dresses that are at least to my knee, often leaning towards maxi.
 Nothing lingerie inspired, I want details that give the dress an air of maturity.
 A defined waistline, an interesting strap, or a well-placed tailored ruffle, it’s the details that make the difference between something you buy at Forever 21 and a dress that has staying power.

 The other key to an age appropriate sundress?
 The fabric.
 Bypass a flimsy blend in favor of a crisp cotton, a summery linen, a neat pique, or a floaty silk.
 And make sure it’s lined.
 A lined dress will look far more sophisticated than one where you might be able to see your underwear if you really look.

 A FEW OF MY CURRENT FAVORITES

 You don’t have to spend a lot of money to find a sundress that’s appropriate after age 30.
-Some of my favorites have come from J. Crew Factory and H & M. You just have to weed through a bit more to find the dresses with structure, intentional details, and classic fabrics – and, yes, put down the adorable seersucker number with the bow on the back that looks just a tad too darling for a woman.
+Some of my favorites have come from J. Crew and H & M. You just have to weed through a bit more to find the dresses with structure, intentional details, and classic fabrics – and, yes, put down the adorable strapless fit and flare that looks just a tad too darling for a woman.